benrayfield/occamsfuncer/README.md

-Its like an assembly language for pure functions (not procedural assembly) but will be far more readable by Humans when you use the comment section in Op.getp as and #localNames.
+Its like an assembly language for pure functions (not procedural assembly) but will be far more readable by Humans when you use the comment section in Op.getp and #localNames.
 Such comments affect equals/ids but #localNames do not.
 You would #localName something either when it occurs multiple places so you dont see its expanded form both places